xmartlabs/stock/README.md

 ### 3. Create the `Stock`

-`Stock` lets you to combine the different data sources and get the data.
+`Stock` lets you combine the different data sources and get the data.

 ```dart
  final store = Store<String, List<Tweet>>(